Quick Ways to Solve a Legal Problem with a Lawyer in India

 Be specific in your requests.
 Do you desire an explanation, a reimbursement, restitution, or something else?

 Depending on how strong your position is, you will have several possibilities.
-Do you have legal protection, for instance, or will you have to rely on people’s goodwill to acquire what you want?
+Do you have legal protection, for instance, or will you rely on people’s goodwill to acquire what you want?

 Additionally, it will depend on how motivated and self-assured you feel.
-When you are aware of your options, it can be reasonable to decide that something is not worth the trouble in some situations.
+When you know your options, it can be reasonable to decide that something is not worth the trouble in some situations.

-Even if you are not protected by the law, it might still be worthwhile to try.
+Even if the law does not protect you, it might still be worthwhile to try.
 Confidently negotiating could still result in you getting what you want.

 Step 4: Know who to speak to